 How can I manage my anxiety?

-Depending on what lung condition you have, there are different techniques.
-So it’s a good idea to speak to a physiotherapist to find out the best techniques for you.
+Depending on the lung condition you have, there are different techniques that help improve your breathing and help you feel better.
+It’s a good idea to speak to a physiotherapist or respiratory nurse to find out the best techniques for you.
 If you don’t already have one, ask for a referral.
+Pulmonary rehabilitation (PR) courses are another way to learn effective breathing techniques.

 As you try these techniques, stay calm and relaxed.
 This will help you breathe without using so much energy.
 It also helps keep the small tubes in your airways open.
 If you support your shoulders and arms in a relaxed way, your shoulder and neck muscles can work more efficiently.
 Tensing these muscles uses more oxygen and may increase your breathlessness.

 Talking to someone you trust about your anxiety can help.
-You could:
+You could try talking to someone close to you – a friend or family member.

-- talk to someone with a similar lung condition at one of our Breathe Easy support groups, exercise groups, singing groups or on a PR course
+- talk to someone with a similar lung condition at one of our support groups, exercise groups, singing groups or on a pulmonary rehabilitation (PR) course

-- talk to your GP or practice nurse
+- talk to your GP, practice nurse or respiratory nurse.

-In an attempt to cope with breathlessness, some people become less active.
+If feeling short of breath is a symptom of your lung condition, don’t avoid physical activity.
+Some people become less active to cope with breathlessness.
 But if you reduce your levels of activity, you can actually make your breathlessness worse in the long term.
-Choosing to make yourself moderately breathless by being active is actually good for your lungs and won’t harm you.
+Making yourself moderately breathless by being active is actually good for your lungs and won’t harm you.
 In fact, keeping active builds up fitness in your muscles, and can improve your breathing and general health.

-You can also keep active by going on a pulmonary rehabilitation course, which combines physical exercise and covers ways you can cope with feeling anxious and short of breath.
+You can also keep active by going on a pulmonary rehabilitation (PR) course, which combines physical exercise and covers ways you can cope with feeling short of breath and feeling anxious.
 It has been proven that pulmonary rehabilitation improves not only your fitness, but also your mental wellbeing.
 Ask your health care professional to refer you to the nearest programme.

-You could use our record of your mood form (PDF, 207KB).
+You could use our record of your mood form (PDF, 161KB).

 Relaxation is a way to stop anxiety once you spot early signs of tension.
 It involves being quiet, relaxing the muscles in your body, breathing slowly and deeply, and clearing your mind.
 Relaxation is a skill, and like any other, it takes time to learn.